joeyvigil/squeakincgames/GBrules.md

 ##### Starting Resources

-First player is chosen randomly.
-Turn order is clockwise from first player.
+First player is chosen randomly. (tip on how to pick a player by "dropping") Turn order is clockwise from first player.

 - Player 1: nothing
 - Player 2: 1 Food + 3 Talents